A whole-person approach to supporting optimal mental well-being.

 Here’s what to look for when evaluating third-party mental health solutions.

 To get the best outcomes, look for a provider that takes a personalized, whole-person approach that includes medication management.
 They should also be able to identify segments of the population who are most at risk.
 And since no program can address all needs, the provider should have access to, or be able to refer to, a network of your available external solutions.

-The most direct way to measure financial ROI is by reductions in health care utilization, since the healthier and more in control over their behaviors employees feel, the less they will need to use the health care system.
-At MOBE, we work with employers to analyze employer claims data to demonstrate savings.
+The most direct way to measure financial ROI is by reductions in health care utilization, since the healthier and more in control over their behaviors individuals feel, the less they will need to use the health care system.
+At MOBE, we work with clients to analyze claims data to demonstrate savings.
 MOBE has also conducted randomized controlled trials, validated by an independent third party, comparing this outcome between individuals who worked with MOBE versus those that did not (access to all other programs being the same), to demonstrate confidence that our program results in cost savings.